 - Staff at Hodgson are fully accountable for student progress and achievement as well as delivering our Academy Plan.
 Rigorous performance management is the key driver.
-Investment in effective professional development and effective collaboration with others drives forward a culture of continuous improvement.
-As a Teaching School we strive, in conjunction with our strategic partners to provide quality Continuous Professional Development (CPD) and Joint Practice Development (JPD). - Distributed leadership is a feature of our organisational structures.
+Investment in effective professional development and effective collaboration with others drives forward a culture of continuous improvement. - Distributed leadership is a feature of our organisational structures.
 Hodgson is a designated Teaching School in partnership with Blackpool Sixth Form College.
 Leadership capacity at Hodgson has been organised to meet the demands placed upon us and remains under constant review to ensure that we have the necessary capacity in place.

 - Our curriculum is monitored and reviewed annually to ensure that it provides the necessary pathways for all of our student population.
 The school has a three-year Key Stage 4 to reflect student and curriculum needs.
 Our staffing profile is structured to ensure that it meets the curriculum demand and maximises financial efficiency.
 Structures will continue to adapt accordingly to meet future needs.
 Investment in staffing has previously taken place in key subject areas such as Mathematics and English, supported by the Pupil Premium, to enhance provision and further improve the student's opportunities to succeed.
 Further investment has also been targeted at Science. - In-school variation across subject areas is identified annually and acted upon with increased support put in place as necessary. - Support staffing structures are continually reviewed to ensure that they reflect the needs of the Academy. - Substantial resources are allocated to improving and maintaining our ICT infrastructure to support the demands of the curriculum and the tracking and monitoring of student progress.
-The availability of appropriately specified PC's, Laptops, Notebooks and iPads has been crucial to supporting students as well as the necessary back office infrastructure. - Strong & effective intervention programmes and extensive revision and additional support programmes are budgeted for and provided to meet the demands of identified students and student groups. - The Academy Plan identifies, where necessary, those specific cohorts that are identified as needing additional focus. - All Cohorts are rigorously tracked.
-Line Management meetings throughout the organisation are focused on student progress. - Hodgson is a designated Teaching School in partnership with Blackpool Sixth Form College.
-The Teaching School, in collaboration with the Sixth Form and in conjunction with its strategic partners is at the forefront of CPD / JPD provision and the sharing of best practice for both ourselves and other schools. - Training is delivered across the Teaching School with its partners utilising the skills of staff from across all of the establishments. - The Academy has continued to allocate resources to continue its work with feeder primary schools.
+The availability of appropriately specified PC's, Laptops, Notebooks and iPads has been crucial to supporting students as well as the necessary back office infrastructure. - Strong & effective intervention programmes and extensive revision and additional support programmes are budgeted for and provided to meet the demands of identified students and student groups.
+Catch Up and Recovery Funding as well as Pupil Premium Funding is used to support identified students. - The Academy Plan identifies, where necessary, those specific cohorts that are identified as needing additional focus. - All Cohorts are rigorously tracked.
+Line Management meetings throughout the organisation are focused on student progress. - The Academy has continued to allocate resources to continue its work with feeder primary schools.
 Facing potential falling rolls within the locality some years ago, the importance of recruiting new students every year has been crucial to maintaining our income at the levels we expect.
 Although income was a crucial factor in this decision the increased activities have further enhanced our knowledge of students coming to Hodgson and improved their transition to us thus helping to get them off to a 'flying start'.
 Additional outlay within such transition work continues to pay for itself if student numbers are secured.
 This work continues even though admission numbers are now stable and building developments within the locality are further helping to secure population growth in the area. - The Trust is planning a significant period of refurbishment / redevelopment detailed elsewhere in this report.

 Tendering processes will naturally be utilised to ensure Value for Money.